endojs/endo/packages/ses/README.md

 version number appropriately to indicate this.
    * We are likely to change the default from `'moderate'` to `'min'`.
 Code that depends on the moderate taming can prepare by stating their dependency explicitly using the `overrideTaming` option.
-All code from Agoric will be compatible with both settings.
    * Currently the moderate taming enables all own data properties of `Object.prototype`, `Array.prototype` and more.
      This is way more than necessary,